 Though they are necessary, these conversations can be uncomfortable for many people.
-However, as the protectors and advocates of children, we have a duty to push past our own unease and prepare our youth to recognize and verbalize instances of abuse or danger.
+However, as protectors and advocates of children, we have a duty to push past our own unease and prepare our youth to recognize and verbalize instances of abuse or danger.
 Public safety officials can help by directing parents and educators to various tips and guidelines, which can make it easier to initiate important safety discussions.

 This conscious awareness has been translated into technology via emergency alerts, which increase the chance of rescue and recovery.
-As the new primary partner of the NCMEC AMBER Alert System, CodeRED has helped with more than 90,000 missing or abducted children and adult cases to date.
-Subscribers to the CodeRED Mobile Alert app receive alerts for missing children through the OnSolve partnership with A Child Is Missing.
-These alerts are location-based, enabling the local community to supplement law enforcement by keeping a look-out for missing children.
-In recognition of their efforts in creating the first and only AI-powered risk intelligence product for the federal government space, OnSolve has received the 2021 Government Security Award from Security Today magazine.
+Subscribers to the CodeRED Mobile Alert app receive location-based alerts for missing children, enabling the local community to supplement law enforcement by keeping a look-out.

 3. Support the Families of the Missing

 Parents and families who have lost a child endure never-ending grief.
 You cannot take away their pain, but you can ensure they are provided with every possible resource to cope with it.
 NCMEC offers crisis intervention, assistance with the reunification process and mental health services.
 Be sure to share these resources with anyone in your community dealing with a missing child.